 Not just that, setting clear goals can also help you find and partner with influencers who best suit your influencer marketing campaign structure and business values.

 Understand who your target audience is to develop a successful influencer marketing strategy for your brand.

 For instance, if you want to target millennials, you need to run a campaign on the social media platforms that they use the most.

 If your audience is on Pinterest, but you choose to promote actively with YouTube videos on your YouTube channel, it’s a waste of money.

 To use your influencer marketing budget efficiently, find out who your target audience is, what their interests are, and who they would trust.

-A great way to keep your influencer marketing cost low is to collaborate with micro-influencers.
+A great way to keep the cost of your influencer marketing low is to collaborate with micro-influencers.

 And the best part is that micro-influencers charge considerably lesser than more established influencers.

 How can you get the most out of your influencer marketing budget?

 Repurpose the content that influencers create for you.